+NUMBER SIX ON THE BALLOT (S.J.R.
+26)

-(S.J.R.
-26) Article V, Section 8 of the Texas Constitution is amended by adding a new paragraph which:
+Article V, Section 8 of the Texas Constitution is amended by adding a new paragraph which: Provides that the district court, concurrently with the county court, shall have the general jurisdiction of a probate court and in a probate

-Provides that the district court, concurrently with the county court, shall have the general jurisdiction of a pro-bate court and in a probate proceeding shall also have the jurisdiction otherwise conferred on it by law.
-It posed amendment as it will also provides that the legis lature may increase, dimish, or eliminate the jurisdic county court in probate matters, may adopt rules governing the filing, distri-bution, or transfer of cases and proceedings as between tion of probate matters, and may provide that all appeals in probate matters shall be Article NVI Section 59, of the Texas Constitution is amended by adding a new The wording of the proposed constitutional amendment as it will appear on the ballot is as follows: amendment stating that the district court concurrently with the county court shall have the general jurisdiction of a probate court, and providing the jurisdiction thereof, and further providing that in any pro-bate proceeding the disthet court shall also have parisdiction otherwise conferred upon it by law, and further providing that the legislature may eliminate the jurisdiction of the district court or county court in probate matters, and further providing that the legislature have power adopt rules governing the filing distribution and transfer of all such cases and proceedings as be-tween district courts. county courts, and other courts having jurisdiction thereof, and further providing that the legislature may provide that all ap-peals in such matters shall be to the courts of civil'i appeals.
-NUMBER SEVEN ON THE BALLOT amended to.
-Provide for an additional \$100 million in bonds or obligations of the State of Texas for the Veterans Land Fund This amendment increases the present \$400 million authorization
+The wording of the proment as it will appear on the ballot is as follows:

+'The constitutional amendment stating that the district court concounty court shall have the general jurisdiction of a probate court, and providing the jurisdiction thereof, and further providing that in any probate proceeding the district court shall also have jurisdiction otherwise conferred upon it by law, and further providing that the legislature may increase, diminish or eliminate the jurisdiction of the district court or county court in probate matters, and further providing that the legislature shall have power adopt rules governing the filing, distribution and transfer of all such cases and proceedings as be-tween district courts. county courts, and other courts having jurisdiction thereof, and further providing that the legislature may provide that all appeals in such matters shall be to the courts of

+(civil) appeals.
+NUMBER SEVEN ON THE BALLOT

-Article III, Section 49-b of the Texas Constitution is
+Article III.
+Section 49-b of the Texas Constitution is